burnedram/preact-ssr-server/README.md

 Although `rel="modulepreload"` might trigger a preload of the complete dependency tree, this is up to the browser.
 We could use `es-module-lexer` or something similair to generate of flat list of all dependencies.
 Unclear if this would work for CSS.

-### Remove .css.proxy.js files

-We want CSS to be loaded from the original source files, not injected by JavaScript on the client side.
-Will probably need some kind of Snowpack plugin that removes `.css.proxy.js` files and all related imports.

 ### Break free from SnowpackDevServer